-If you can end up getting a value of 1.5 cents per point, you’ll be earning a 4.5% cash back equivalent on travel, with 3% back for dining and entertainment.
+If you can end up getting a value of 1.5 cents per point, you’ll be earning a 4.5% cash back equivalent on travel, restaurants, and supermarkets, with 3% back for entertainment.
 If you manage to get 2 cents per point, you’ll be getting a 6% cash back equivalent in the first case, and 4% back in the second.

 Citibank is partnered with a number of airline loyalty programs, plus one retail program.
 In most cases the transfer rate is 1:1, but there are some exceptions.
 Transfers to airline partners require a minimum of 1,000 ThankYou points.

 In order to transfer points, the first and last names on your ThankYou rewards account must match the account to which you’re transferring.

 |Turkish Airlines Miles & Smiles||1:1||1,000||1,000|